Hokus Pokus (1949 film): Plot

-The Stooges are employed as paperhangers who concurrently attend to the care of Mary, an invalid purportedly confined to a wheelchair.
+The Stooges are employed as paperhangers who concurrently attend to the care of Mary, an invalid purportedly unable to walk.
 However, Mary's apparent physical limitations belie her clandestine scheme to defraud her insurance company of $25,000 by feigning disability.
 Amidst their professional duties of affixing posters, the Stooges chance upon an advertisement promoting the services of a renowned hypnotist, Svengarlic, renowned for his purported ability to elicit profound transformations in individuals.

 Motivated by altruistic intentions, the Stooges seek Svengarlic's assistance in facilitating Mary's purported recovery.
 However, Svengarlic's ulterior motives manifest as he prioritizes mesmerizing the Stooges for the entertainment of an audience.
 Succumbing to his hypnotic influence, the Stooges find themselves unwitting participants in a precarious spectacle atop a flagpole adorning a lofty building, wherein they engage in a whimsical dance routine.

 The abrupt interruption by a passing bicyclist disrupts Svengarlic's trance, causing the Stooges to awaken abruptly, their disorientation compounded by the perilous height of their location.
 A fortuitous mishap ensues, propelling the Stooges through an open window and into the insurance office where Mary awaits the disbursement of her ill-gotten gains.
 The unexpected arrival of the Stooges precipitates a chain of events leading to the revelation of Mary's fraudulent scheme, resulting in the destruction of her check and the exposure of her duplicity.